Trench Crusade

 Trench Crusade (stylized in all caps) is a miniature wargame and grimdark horror setting.
-The game uses 32mm scale minatures, and can be played using "whichever miniatures bring [the players'] vision to life."
+The game uses 32 mm scale miniatures, and can be played using "whichever miniatures bring [the players'] vision to life".

 Setting

-The setting of Trench Crusade is an alternate history that diverges from real history in the year 1099.
-After the First Crusade's successful capture of Jerusalem, members of the Knights Templar committed "the Act of Ultimate Heresy," opening a gateway to Hell.
+Trench Crusade is set in an alternate history that diverges from real history in the late 11th century.
+After the First Crusade's successful capture of Jerusalem, members of the Knights Templar (Note: Within the setting the Knights Templar are founded in 1072, rather than their real-world founding in 1118.) committed "the Act of Ultimate Heresy", opening a gateway to Hell.
 Jerusalem was destroyed and the forces of Hell soon conquered most of the Levant.

 The game takes place in the year 1914, after more than 800 years of conflict.
-The forces of Hell have conquered one-third of humanity, including large areas of the Middle East, Anatolia, Armenia, the Caucasus and part of the Saharan Africa, as well as footholds in Gibraltar, Cordoba, Avignon, and Finland.
+The forces of Hell have conquered one third of humanity, including large parts of the Middle East, North Africa, Anatolia, the Caucasus, and the Balkans, with footholds in Northern Italy, Gibraltar, Cordoba, Avignon, and Finland.
 The armies are at a stalemate, with both sides now engaged in trench warfare.
-The area between the forces of Heaven and Hell are a no man's land, in which small warbands from both sides conduct missions to gather intelligence, find artifacts and relics, search for enemy scouts, assassinate high-value targets, and capture prisoners.
+The area between the forces of Heaven and Hell is a no man's land, in which small warbands from both sides conduct missions to gather intelligence, find artifacts and relics, search for enemy scouts, assassinate high-value targets, and capture prisoners.